-The conference season is coming up, so I thought that this might be a good time to go over some of the basics for academic presentations.
-In this post, I will share some advice about making the actual presentation, and next week, I’ll write about dealing with questions and feedback.
+The conference season is coming up, so this might be a good time to go over some of the basics for academic presentations.
+In this post, I will share some advice about presenting a conference paper, and next week, I’ll write about dealing with questions and feedback.
 The tips that follow are intended for people without much experience in academic conferencing, but more seasoned readers might want to read on, so that you may add to the points I made (or challenge them!)

 - If you’re using a PowerPoint presentation, make sure you email a copy to the conference organisers, but carry a copy with you as well, just in case.